THE ADMINISTRATION AND RULES OF

 d.
 The members of the General Committee shall make regulations for the conduct of their meetings and business and may determine the number necessary to form a quorum, which shall be eight unless otherwise decided.

 e.
 Represent the Club to membership as an ambassador, participating where practicable in marketing activity to promote the Club to as wide an audience as possible.

 FIRE PRECAUTIONS, HEALTH & SAFETY, FOOD SAFETY AND GDPR

-10. The Council shall instruct the Chief Executive or his representative to ensure that the legislation is enforced relating to Fire Safety, Health & Safety, Food Safety and GDPR.
+10. The Council shall instruct the Chief Executive to ensure that the legislation is enforced relating to Fire Safety, Health and Safety, Food Safety and GDPR.

 MEMBERSHIP OF THE UNION JACK CLUB

 11. Service Member.
 All non-commissioned members of the Regular, Reserve and Auxiliary Forces of the Crown and their associated Nursing Services and HM Armed Forces are automatically members of The Union Jack Club (“Service Members”) without written application and without payment of an entrance fee or subscription.
 Whilst they are non-commissioned serving members of HM Armed Forces, new applications since February 2021 will receive a Membership card.